 We are happy to report that the profession has been very involved with the training of the CityU PCLL students.
-Involvement has been in the form of guest lectures and presentations on different topics; assistance in assessments; mock trials conducted in the High Court and participation in the demonstrations in various advocacy courses.
+Involvement has been in the form of guest lectures; presentations on different topics; assistance in assessments and demonstrations in various advocacy courses.